braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/create.md

 - Click the close X button on individual block properties
 - Select the message container, message close X button, or editor background

-### Add a custom font
+#### Add a custom font

 To add a custom font:

-1. Go to the **Settings** tab
+1. Go to the **Content** section in the **Message styles** tab.
-2. Click **Add a custom font**.
+2. Click **Add custom font**.
 3. Upload your font using the Media Library.

 We accept the following file types for fonts: `.ttf`, `.woff`, `.otf`, `.woff2`.
 For more information, see [Asset files]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/customize/html_in-app_messages#asset-files).

-You can add multiple variations of a font family, as some styling options may not be available for custom fonts.
+You can add multiple variations of a font family as some styling options may not be available for custom fonts.
 Currently, we don't support adding fonts via URL.

 {% alert note %}
-The default font will only apply to the current message and any duplicated messages, but not to future templates.
+The message-level font will only apply to the current message and any duplicated messages, but not to future templates.
 {% endalert %}

 ### Drag and drop in-app message components